Sleep Apnea

 BACKGROUND

-Obstructive sleep apnea (OSA) is caused by choking on the tongue during sleep.
-It affects millions of people, but current treatment for it is problematic.
+Obstructive sleep apnea (OSA) affects millions of people, but current treatment for it is problematic.
 Minor surgeries can be helpful but rarely curative.
 CPAP is usually effective if the pressure is high enough, but compliance is poor, because many people find it difficult to tolerate.
-Oral appliances currently used to treat the problem work by advancing the mandible, which increases the space available in front of the tongue, but cannot draw the tongue forward into that space.
-As a result, even extreme mandibular advancement cannot prevent the tongue from falling back into the throat to block the airway, it just has further to fall.
-In some people, the stopper is formed by loose soft tissues like the soft palate filling in the narrow gap between the trongue and the back of the throat like a gasket.
+Oral appliances currently used to treat the problem work by advancing the mandible, which increases the space available in front of the tongue; but it cannot draw the tongue forward into that space, because the mandible is only attached to the tongue by muscles, which naturally lose their tonus during sleep.
+As a result, even extreme mandibular advancement cannot prevent the tongue from falling back into the throat to block the airway, it just has further to fall, and mandibular advancement only cures about half of the people treated, as seen consistently in hundreds of studies.

-We have new mechanical devices that can be added to ineffective mandibular advancement appliances to make them more effective by also controlling the tongue and the soft palate.
-The tongue is advanced with the mandible to prevent it from dropping back into the throat, the middle of the soft palate is elevated to pull its end away from the obstruction, and the tongue base is pried off the back wall of the throat.
-To prevent unnecessary treatment, these modalities, illustrated below, can be added one at a time until the problem is solved.
+New mechanical devices can now be added to ineffective mandibular advancement appliances to make them more effective by also holding the tongue to prevent it from dropping back into the throat, elevating the middle of the soft palate to draw its back end away from the obstruction, and prying the tongue base off the pharyngeal wall.
+To prevent unnecessary treatment, these modalities can be added one at a time until the problem is solved.

 fda_arrows.jpeg

 The suggested clinical protocol for patients with a full set of teeth is described below.
-Edentulous patients (no teeth) cannot undergo mandibular advancement, but they do especially well with tongue holding and soft palate elevation, so their treatment is described in a separate file.
+Edentulous patients (no teeth) cannot undergo mandibular advancement, but they do especially well with tongue holding, so their treatment is described in a separate file.

 STAGE ONE – The first stage of multilevel oral appliance treatment for patients with natural teeth involves using an adjustable mandibular advancement appliance to gradually move your mandible further forward until you find the most advanced position that you can comfortably tolerate.
-A variety of oral appliances are currently available for this "titration" process from your local dentist.
-They all cause bite changes, which should be treated by bite adjustment, usually by your dentist, as explained further at the end of the file entitled MULTI-LEVEL ORAL APPLIANCE TREATMENT OF SLEEP APNEA under the FOR DOCTORS tab.
+A variety of oral appliances are currently available from many dentists for this "titration" process.
+The appliances cause bite changes, which should be treated by bite adjustment, usually by the dentist who made your oral appliance, as explained further at the end of the file entitled MULTI-LEVEL ORAL APPLIANCE TREATMENT OF SLEEP APNEA under the FOR DOCTORS tab.

 Telescopic (Herbst) appliances have the longest history of success in treatment for sleep apnea and the best control over mandibular position, but the hardware they employ was designed more than a century ago for bite jumping in children, and it is unnecessarily bulky and restrictive when used in adults, leading to discomfort and breakage.
-To solve these problems, Dr. Summer's high push Herbst appliance is almost unbreakable, has a lower profile for comfort, allows free lateral movement to ensure TMJ health and prevent binding, pushes the mandible upward and forward rather than downward and forward in order to facilitate keeping the mouth closed, and has unlimited adjustability without tools by just rotating the tubing assembly on the threaded connector, as shown below.
+To solve these problems, Dr. Summer's high push Herbst appliance has a lower profile for comfort, free lateral movement to prevent binding and breakage, an upward vector of force on the mandible to prevent mouth breathing, and unlimited adjustability without tools by just rotating the tubing assembly on the threaded connector, as shown below.

-Mandibular advancement is often combined with a soft palate elevator to open the nasopharyngeal airway, where the distal end of the soft palate and adjacent loose soft tissues get sucked into the space between the tongue base and the pharyngeal wall.
-Here the distal end of the soft palate fills the narrrow gap between those tissues to complete the airtight seal like a gasket, as shown below.
+Mandibular advancement is often combined with a soft palate elevator to open the nasopharyngeal airway by pulling the distal end of the soft palate out of the narrow gap between the tongue base and the pharyngeal wall, becasue the two treatments work together better than either one alone.

 Teeth_Drawings_Side_View.jpg